 Firing off 14 songs in 37 minutes, Dead Air is laced with hints of Fugazi, Hüsker Dü and Helmet, although the record is not nearly as distinctive as any of those bands.
 With its crisp drum bash, big, distorted guitars and Gust and Smith’s hoarse vocals submerged just enough to muffle the lyrics (stray audible lines and their delivery make it clear we’re listening to some angry/sensitive young men here), it’s a textbook example of the strengths and weaknesses of early ’90s indie hard rock.
 Particularly on “Stray,” “Still” and “Lowlife,” the energy and urgency are enough to rescue the music from the merely generic.
 But just barely.

 Yellow No. 5 offers up five more quick slices, this time with a bit more personality and varied approaches.
-The punky attack of the hyperactive lead-off track (“Wake”) and the frantic “The Corner Seat” alternates with the subtly skewed rock of “Fortune 500” and “Idler,” which works up to a modest majesty, propelled by a grand whammy-bar hook.
-Most listeners missed the gay content of Dead Air, but there’s a lyric sheet this time.
+The punky attack of the hyperactive lead-off track “Wake” and the frantic “The Corner Seat” alternates with the subtly skewed rock of “Fortune 500” and “Idler,” which works up to a modest majesty, propelled by a grand whammy-bar hook.
+If listeners overlooked the gay content of Dead Air, there’s a lyric sheet this time.

 Striking out on his own, Smith became a minor hipster sensation in ’94 with the brittle, brooding and impressively consistent (albeit 30-minute-long) Roman Candle.
 A far cry from Heatmiser’s aggro attack, the album features hushed, folky tunes with lightly brushed drums, acoustic 12-string guitars and some pretty fingerpicking by Smith, whose hoarse whisper tells tales of disintegrating relationships sketched in elliptical yet pungent terms, like diary entries.
 Especially on the title track, “Condor Ave.” and “No Name #3,” Smith radiates palpable hurt and bitterness without once raising his voice.